Vilnius International French Lyceum

 Lycée International Français de Vilnius or LIFV (Vilniaus tarptautinis prancūzų licėjus) is a French international school in Vilnius, Lithuania.
 It has preschool through senior high school levels.
 It has a preschool and grade 1 building and a building with all other grades.
 It is affiliated with the Agency for French Education Abroad (AEFE).

-It was formerly known as the Ecole Française de Vilnius.
+It was formerly known as the École Française de Vilnius.

 History

 It was established in 1992.
 The initial group of students had diplomats as parents.
 In 2012 the school had 207 students, with Lithuanians making up over 50%.
 By 2021 the enrollment count was 550.
 The current facility opened in 2021.
+In 2026, the school's website said that the school had 600+ students.